 In addition to federal funding for the cost of daily operations and special projects, Fort Vancouver also receives important financial support in the form of donations.
-This comes directly from private donors as well as from our partnering non-profit organizations, McLoughlin Memorial Association and Fort Vancouver National Trust.
+This comes directly from private donors as well as from our partnering non-profit organization McLoughlin Memorial Association.

 Monetary donations are graciously accepted and directly benefit the park.
 Funds will be used for visitor services and safety, education programs, and projects that protect natural and cultural resources.